 Accelerate 2015 winner Matt Fieldman launched Cleveland Codes in January 2016.
 To date, over 70 low-income or under-employed adults have been successfully trained as entry-level, full-stack software developers.
 Roughly 40 percent of graduates are women, and over 60 percent are minorities.
 Over 70 percent of graduates are now actively working in technology careers, with many going from minimum-wage positions to $15-20/hour in their new roles.
 Cleveland Codes, which is now a program run by Cuyahoga Community College, continues to build partnerships with companies interested in hiring graduates into paid internships, so please reach out to Seth Pinckney (email@example.com) if you’re interested in exploring how Cleveland Codes students can help build your tech workforce.

-(i)cleveland, animal rescue, awards, building community, cinema in CLE, civic engagement boot camp, civic leadership institute, cleveland bridge builders, cleveland executive fellows, coding, collaboration, college prep, comedy, community change, composting, culinary arts, economic development, educating for tomorrow, empowerment, health, interns, leadership action project, leadership cleveland, LGBTQ+, look up to cleveland, nonprofit, onboard cleveland, opioid epidemic, philanthropy, poverty, quality of life, science, seniors, social entrepreneurship, social justice, special needs, STEM, strengthening community identity, sustainability, technology, transformative arts & culture, women empowerment, workforce development, youth, youth sports
+(i)cleveland, arts & culture, awards, building community, cinema in CLE, civic engagement, civic engagement boot camp, civic leadership institute, Cleveland, cleveland bridge builders, cleveland executive fellows, coding, collaboration, college prep, community change, composting, economic development, educating for tomorrow, empowerment, health, health & wellness, interns, leadership, leadership action project, leadership cleveland, LGBTQ+, look up to cleveland, nonprofit, onboard cleveland, philanthropy, poverty, quality of life, science, social entrepreneurship, special needs, STEM, strengthening community identity, sustainability, technology, transformative arts & culture, women empowerment, workforce development, young professionals, youth, youth sports